felixwellen/synthetic-geometry/SyntheticGeometry/Open.lagda.md

 A proposition P is quasicompact (qc) open iff there are f₁,...,fₙ ∈ k such that P is logically equivalent to one of f₁,...,fₙ being invertible.

-Although we do not define it here, a predicate on an affine scheme Spec A could be called affine-open, if it is a finite conjunction of predicates of the form 'D(f)=f(x) is invertible', where f:Spec A → k.
+Although we do not define it here, a predicate on an affine scheme Spec A could be called affine-qc-open, if it is a finite conjunction of predicates of the form 'D(f)=f(x) is invertible', where f:Spec A → k.
 We do not know, if the SQC-axiom implies, that on an affine scheme, this notion of open subset coincides with the one given by qc-open propositions.